 Britannia Community Centre and Library The Britannia Community Centre complex is a highly valued and well-used community hub.
 The centre hosts a number of programs and services via community partners on one site including co-located social services, cultural programs, open space and recreational facilities (gym, ice rink, pool), seniors centre, teen centre, library, administrative offices, multi-purpose rooms, and an elementary and secondary school.
 A series of operational agreements support the management of the site by School Board, Park Board, Library and City - as well as a non-profit Community Centre Association (Britannia Community Services Centre).
 Built in the 1970s, the aging infrastructure and awkward layout requires redevelopment to improve access for residents to enjoy accessible and intuitive space.
 Renewal will improve service delivery for Grandview-Woodland, and residents in adjacent communities, including the Downtown Eastside, Strathcona, and Hastings-Sunrise.
 Directions (see 13.
 Community Well-being)

 ● Support the on-going renewal and expansion of the Britannia Community Centre.
-Colocate key facilities using a “hub” model.
+Collocate key facilities using a “hub” model.

 ● Seek ways to mobilize air space parcels in the Britannia site to achieve plan objectives for social housing through co-location with other public facilities, provided there is no loss of green space.